-MID-TERM #1
+MIDTERM #1

-Mid-Term #1 will be multiple choice and closed book and accounts for 25% of your final grade.
-The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.
+Midterm #1 will be written in class.
+The exam will consist of multiple choice or case-based or short answer questions.
+It will be closed book and accounts for 25% of your final grade.
+The exam will cover material from the Avenue courseware, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.

-MID-TERM #2
+MIDTERM #2

-This exam will be cumulative and will account for 35% of your grade.
-The exam is closed book, multiple-choice and essay or case-based questions.
-The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.
+This exam will be cumulative.
+Midterm #2 will be written in class during class time as in the Course Schedule.
+It will consist of multiple choice or case-based or short answer questions.
+It will be closed book and accounts for 35% of your final grade.
+The exam will cover material from the Avenue courseware, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.

-PARTICIPATION - CLASS CONTRIBUTION
+PARTICIPATION / CLASS CONTRIBUTION